qorix-group/process_description/process/process_areas/architecture_design/guidance/architecture_process_reqs.rst

    :tags: done_automation
    :satisfies: wf__cr_mt_featarch, wf__cr_mt_comparch

-   It shall be possible to provide the required architectural building blocks inside the dynamic architecture.
+   It shall be checked if the required architectural building blocks inside the dynamic architecture exists as component in the static architecture.

+   For example via tooling or review checklist.